Somerton comprises of the twin villages of East Somerton and West Somerton, right on the edge of the Norfolk Broads and under a mile from the sea.

 Winterton On Sea

 Winterton on Sea is a lovely un-spoilt East Norfolk coastal village with it's roots in fishing and the sea.
-You will find no amusement arcades or brash shops here, just a wonderful beach, sand dunes, beach cafe and a small village with a cathedral like church, shop, post office, fish and chip shop and welcoming pub.
+You will find no amusement arcades or brash shops here, just a wonderful beach and sand dunes and a small village with a cathedral like church, shop, post office, fish and chip shop, tea rooms and dog welcoming pub.

 The sand dunes are a nature reserve classified as an area of outstanding natural beauty and is ideal for bird watchers and walkers.
 Just north of Winterton a colony of grey seals live and can be regularly seen basking on the beach or popping their heads above the waves.